-NDN Collective is an ambitious, systemic effort to empower Indigenous communities.
+NDN Collective is the most ambitious, systemic effort to empower Indigenous communities in the history of philanthropy.
 We are creating a paradigm change in how society invests in Indigenous Peoples by dramatically scaling up investment and shifting decision-making power to Indigenous Peoples.
 We are doing four key things to create a new ecosystem that supports Indigenous self-determination:

-- We are creating an Indigenous-led Community Development Financial Institution (CDFI) to move $100M of for-profit investment into large-scale projects led by and serving Indigenous communities.
+- We are creating an Indigenous-led Community Development Financial Institution to move $100M of for-profit investment into projects led by and serving Indigenous communities.

 - We are building capacity in Indigenous communities to be able to absorb this new influx of capital.

 - We are advocating for Indigenous rights and policy changes that will enable our peoples and communities to thrive.

 - We represent the people we serve—we are Indigenous-led and support Indigenous people and organizations